Meet the Counselors

 Marlee Taylor: Counselor

 I am from Lewisburg, WV, where I attend Greenbrier Baptist Church.
-I will be a senior at Appalachian Bible College and will earn a double major in Bible/Theology and Youth and Family Ministry with a concentration in Biblical Counseling.
+I just graduated from Appalachian Bible College where I earned a double major in Bible/Theology and Youth and Family Ministry with a concentration in Biblical Counseling.
 I accepted the Lord as my Savior at the age of eight when my second grade teacher explained to me that just going to church and reading my Bible did not make me a Christian.
 Instead, I had to have a personal relationship with Jesus Christ by accepting Him into my heart and trusting that He took the penalty for my sins.
 I loved being a camper at Alpine and I served as a counselor last year.
 Now I'm excited to be able to serve God another summer and see how He will work through me and Alpine Bible Camp to change lives for eternity.

 Mike Sanders: Media Specialist